 If you’re looking to try some local wines in New Zealand while looking at some nice views, Rippon Vineyard is your best bet.
 The views here are stunning – easily accessed by car (only 3 km from the main town).
 The wine tasting is also free and you’ll get the chance to try a few different varieties.
 As with many vineyards in the Central Otago region, Pinot Noir is the house speciality — other varieties they offer include Sauvignon Blanc, Riesling and Gewürztraminer.
 Note however, that while you can buy bottles of wine and enjoy it at their grounds, there’s no cafe or restaurant here.

 Visit Wanaka’s Mou Waho Island

 One of the four significant islands on Lake Wanaka, Mou Waho Island can be accessed by water taxi or by joining a boat tour.
-We have been meaning to visit this place and do the walk to the viewpoint here which overlooks the Arethusa Pool and Lake Wanaka.
+The cruise along Lake Wanaka alone is great.
+On the island, we did the walk to the viewpoint which overlooks the Arethusa Pool (it’s like a lake on a lake) and Lake Wanaka.
+We highly recommend it!

 Go on a Scenic Flight / Vintage Flight / Learn to Fly